 - A few very small baby outfits.
 Even if you give birth to a 9 pounder, those adorable size 3-6 month outfits you got at your baby shower are likely to be way too big.
 And average to small newborns will barely fill out size 0-3 months.
 I’d buy one or two size newborn items to get you through the first few weeks.
 Also, pack a few side-snap T-shirts in case your hospital doesn’t supply them or is running low.
 But one thing you probably won’t need is hats–from what I recall, hospitals are overflowing with little knit caps, supplied by volunteers.

 - Breastfeeding aids.
-Get a pillow like My Breast Friend or Boppy—especially if you have a c-section (I had 3), you will want a little help supporting your baby as you get used to breastfeeding.
-I’d also pack a lanolin cream like Lansinoh, and breast pads for leaks, which will likely happen when your milk comes in.
-You can go with washable ones (Avent’s are nice) or disposable ones.
+Get a pillow like My Breast Friend or Boppy–especially if you have a c-section (I had 3), you will want a little help supporting your baby as you get used to breastfeeding.
+I’d also pack a natural nipple cream like Earth Mama Angel Baby, and breast pads for leaks, which will likely happen when your milk comes in.
+You can go with washable ones or disposable ones.
 I used to sleep with the washable ones and wear disposables during the day.